Updated - April 25, 2022

 Regional health authorities (RHAs) deliver these services.
 RHAs comprise of five agencies set up by the province to meet the needs of Manitobans.
 The first is Prairie Mountain Health.

-Another is the Winnipeg Health Region.
+Another is the Winnipeg Regional Health Authority.
 Next are Interlake-Eastern RHA and Southern Health/Sante Sud, and Northern Health Region.

 Immigration status includes permanent residents, work permit holders and their spouse and dependants.
 You must maintain permanent residence in Manitoba.
 And, you must live there for at least six months in a calendar year.